Farmers’ Market Promotion Program

 Entities that are eligible for FMPP grants are groups of farmers, non-profit corporations, agricultural cooperatives, local governments, economic development corporations, regional farmers’ market authorities, public benefit corporations, and Tribal Governments.

 The program is administered by USDA’s Agricultural Marketing Service (AMS).
-To date, AMS has instituted a maximum grant award limitation of not to exceed $75,000.
+To date, AMS has instituted a maximum grant award limitation of $100,000.

 The 2008 Farm Bill makes the following changes to the Farmers’ Market Promotion Program: